desctable/desctable/README.md

 -   generate descriptive and comparative statistics tables
 -   keep the syntax as simple as possible
--   has good reasonable defaults
+-   have good reasonable defaults
--   yet is entirely customizable, using standard R tools and functions
+-   yet be entirely customizable, using standard R tools and functions
--   integrated with "modern" R usage, and the **tidyverse** set of tools
+-   integrate with "modern" R usage, and the **tidyverse** set of tools
 -   produce the simplest (as a data structure) output possible
 -   provide helpers for different outputs
 -   apply functional paradigms